HyperviewHQ/hyperview_docs/documentation/settings/topics/notification-channels.rst

 #.
 Click *Create*

 #.
 Copy and save the unique webhook URL present in the dialog.
-The URL maps to the channel and you can use it to send information to Teams.
+The URL maps to the channel, and you can use it to send information to Teams.

 #.
 Select Done.